 Tanya returned home from her Abide retreat assured of God’s Voice.
 She returned home with the freedom to relax into Jesus’ arms.
 His Yoke is easy and His burden is light!
 We like to complicate matters, whereas God likes to profoundly simplify.
 (How can something be so deeply profound yet simultaneously so simple?)
 The pressure she used to feel to “do enough” and the guilt from “not doing enough” was now gone!
 Having a deeper understanding on how to abide with her Savior, Tanya describes her new walk this way:

 “Now I am excited and look forward to my time with Him, growing in the grace and knowledge of my Jesus!
 Slow and steady!
 I make Him a priority now.
 My relationship with Him is not just at certain times of the day, but all day every day.
 Who knew it was so simple, yet so powerful?
 We have the best conversations even when I am doing my laundry.
 I feel closest to Jesus in my flower garden first thing in the morning.
 I sit with Him with a nice cup of coffee.
 Just as the flowers need to be watered to bloom, I am being watered and fed with the Word and Love of my Lord and Savior.
 I am His Blossom in His garden of life!”

-Our next Abide retreat is in April.
-To learn more and sign up, click here.
+To learn more and sign up for an Abide retreat, click here.